 On March 30, 2020, Edible Garden Corp., a wholly-owned subsidiary of Company, entered into and closed an Asset Purchase Agreement with Edible Garden Incorporated (the "Purchaser"), pursuant to which the Company sold and the Purchaser purchased substantially all of the assets of Edible Garden (the "Business").
 The consideration paid for the Business included two option agreements to purchase up to a 20% interest in the Purchaser for a nominal fee.
 The first option gives the Company the right to purchase a 10% interest in the Purchaser for one dollar at any time between the one and five-year anniversary of the transaction, or at any time should a change in control event or public offering occur.
-The second option gives the Company the right to purchase an additional 10% interest in the Purchaser for one dollar at any point prior to the five-year anniversary of the transaction.
-During the year ended December 31, 2021, the Company exercised its options and acquired 5,000,000 shares of the Purchaser's common stock for a nominal fee.
+The second option gives the Company the right to purchase an additional 10% interest in the Purchaser for a nominal fee.
+31, 2021, the Company exercised its options and acquired 5,000,000 shares of the Purchaser's common stock for a nominal fee.
 During the fourth quarter of 2021, the Company concluded that the investment in Edible Garden was impaired and recorded an impairment charge of \$0.33 million, which is included in "Net Income from Discontinued Operations" for the year ended December 31, 2021.